leonawicz/HtmlWidgetExamples/docs/md/ex_dt_sparkline.md

 I can only do this if I use a full table and summarise nothing.
 For this reason the time series plots are also helpful.

 On the other hand, I could remove all my value columns, but I definitely do not want to.
-Technically speaking, I can get the medians from the samples column using the box plots, which are close enough to the means, and the min and max values from the series column in-line graphs.
+Technically speaking, I can get the medians from the samples column using the box plots, which are close enough to the means, and the min and max values from the series column inline graphs.
 Neither plot type specifically provides the standard deviation, but perhaps seeing the distribution in a box plot is "better" in some instances anyhow, like if the data were highly skewed.
 Ultimately, I do not want to be required to hover over all these little plots to essentially decrypt my table.
 I want to look at a table and see numbers without any intermediary mental decoding.